airwavetechio/DemoService/README.md

-# DevOps demo app
+# DemoService
-This container is using express to hose some js on port 5000.
+This container is using express to host some js on port 5000.

 ## To build the container locally
 `docker build -t airwavetechio/demoservice .`